ycpcs/cs320-spring2017/lectures/lecture03.md

 <!-- commenting out the answers

--   customers can access their accounts (withdraw, deposit, check balance, etc.)
+-   customers can set up accounts (username, password, credit card info)
+-   drivers can enroll: set up account (username, password, vehicle, bank info)
+-   customers credit card gets charged (must be valid)
+-   driver receives payment via direct deposit, or Paypal, etc...
 -   the system is secure (only authorized users can use)
--	remote access to/from bank
--	integrated security system
+-   rating system (customers and drivers can post)
 -   etc.

 --->

--	 What are some scenarios in which the ATM system is used?
+-	 What are some scenarios in which Uber is used?

 <!-- commenting out the answers

--   withdrawal
+-   customer requests a ride
--   deposit
+-   drivers post availability
--   check balance
--   stock with cash
+-   driver picks up additional passengers - reduces fare
+-   customer schedules ride in advance
 -   etc.

 --->